Glavnokoman/vulkan-compute-example/readme.md

 - very simple glsl shader (saxpy)
 - glsl to spir-v compilation (build time)

+This was an attempt to structure the Vulkan compute code in a way that would be easy to modify for each particular use case.
+I think I failed here so this example still sucks.
+But I learned while doing this and as a result there is a [vuh](https://github.com/Glavnokoman/vuh) Vulkan compute library which enables you to do the same but in (literally) 10 lines of code.
+You're cordially invited to use that instead.

 ## Dependencies
 - c++14 compatible compiler
 - cmake